Independence National Historical Park | LIBERTY BELL CENTER

 TICKETS AND FEES

 There are no tickets or fees associated with entry into the Liberty Bell Center.
-However, you must pass through airport-type security, so on a busy day you will be standing in the longest line of any attraction at Independence National Historical Park, all for what amounts for most people as a ten-minute visit to the bell.
+However, you must pass through airport-type security, so on a busy day you will be standing in the longest line of any attraction at Independence National Historical Park, all for what amounts to for most people as a ten-minute visit to the see the bell.
 I stopped by three times, turning around each time when I saw the line.
 Oddly enough, it never seemed to get any longer or any shorter no matter what time of day I stopped by.
 Therefore, my suggestion is just to get in line and wait.
 Coming back later most likely won’t change the situation.
-When I eventually got in line it was backed up to the President’s House, and it took me twenty minutes to enter the museum.
-It’s going through security that holds things up, not anything inside the museum.
+In truth, the line moves rather fast.
+If the line is halfway down the building—which is where it was for me on a 4th of July visit–expect about a 15-miute wait.

 WHAT TO DO